 Inflation Rate in Cyprus averaged 3.66 percent from 1951 until 2021, reaching an all time high of 18.75 percent in July of 1951 and a record low of -3.59 percent in October of 1961.
 This page provides the latest reported value for - Cyprus Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Cyprus Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Inflation Rate in Cyprus is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Cyprus to stand at 1.20 in 12 months time.
-In the long-term, the Cyprus Inflation Rate is projected to trend around 1.80 percent in 2020, according to our econometric models.
+Inflation Rate in Cyprus is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Cyprus to stand at 1.00 in 12 months time.
+In the long-term, the Cyprus Inflation Rate is projected to trend around 1.10 percent in 2022 and 1.30 percent in 2023, according to our econometric models.